Conference: Diagrams in Science, Science in Diagrams

 - Kontakt: firstname.lastname@example.org

 As natural and familiar as these abstract forms of representing information are to us, they are products of many historical developments.
 Their historical roots may go back to prehistoric epochs.
 However, the historical integration of diagrams in scientific contexts is relatively recent.
 Even if these developments with regard to Western cultures have their origin in antiquity and were significantly developed further in the sciences of the Middle Ages, the early modern period can be considered the first flourishing phase of the diagram in practically all areas of the sciences of that time.

-This conference aims at tracing the emergences and the disruptions of traditions of diagrams in all fields of scientific theory and practice, e.g. (but not restricted to) geometry, astronomy, medicine, philosophy, alchemy, law, theology, and music.
+This event aims at tracing the emergences and the disruptions of traditions of diagrams in all fields of scientific theory and practice, e.g. (but not restricted to) geometry, astronomy, medicine, philosophy, alchemy, law, theology, and music.